rajakolluru/cheniledocs.github.io/pages/chenile/502-chenile-mybatis-query-service.md

 | absent | `false` | Count query does not run |
 | absent | absent | Count query runs |

+If `SearchRequest.countOnly=true`, Chenile runs the count query regardless of the table above and bypasses the list query.

 So the priority is:

+1. Request `countOnly=true`
-1. Query JSON `countQueryEnabled`, if present
+2. Query JSON `countQueryEnabled`, if present
-2. Global `query.pagination.countQueryEnabled`, if present
+3. Global `query.pagination.countQueryEnabled`, if present
-3. Framework default `true`
+4. Framework default `true`

 The List of response rows gives the data back (in the row field) along with a list of AllowedActionInfo that specifies what actions are available for the row.
 Label specifies what should be the label that must be displayed in the UI (perhaps in a button). link specifies the link to be called when the button is pressed. isCombinable specifies if the action can be combined if multiple rows are highlighted by the user.
 For example, can we highlight multiple Orders and close them all in one shot.